ozontech/testo/docs/how-to.md

 )

 // A plugin shared by all tests.
-// Define it even with no plugins yet: adding one later
+// Define it even if you have no plugins yet.
+When you add
-// then touches no other file. type PluginCommon struct {
+// a plugin later, you will change only this file. type PluginCommon struct {
     *testo.T
 }